yangwenmai/learning-javascript/archive/how-to-write-recursion-like-a-pro.md

 # How To Write Recursion Like A Pro

-When I started learning programming, one of the most confusing concept to understand is recursion.
-Now, when I'm finally the pro programmer who I'd been dreaming of becoming when I was a newbie, I feel like that these confusions and struggles are unnecessary.
+When I started learning programming, one of the most confusing concepts to understand is recursion.
+Now, when I finally become the pro programmer who I wished I could be when I was a newbie, I feel that these confusions and struggles are unnecessary.
 If I had a teacher like the present me, I would have learned it easily!
 Recently, as I'm learning Haskell, I get enamored by how elegant coding could be in Haskell, especially when writing recursion.
+Inspired by recursion in Haskell, I decided to rewrite some of the common functions from JS and Python in Haskell style.
 In this post, I'll show you how to write recursion functions step by step.
-In the end, I'll show you some recursion functions that I translated from Haskell, both in JavaScript and in Python!
+In the end, I'll show you the recursion functions I wrote!

 ## Recursion basics